-People generally want coralline species in their tank because it looks nice, and it takes up real estate that other nuisance algae might take up.
+People generally want coralline species in their tank because they looks nice, and they take up real estate that nuisance algae would otherwise grow on.
 Epiphytes, algae that can grow on other algae, (in this case), are usually nuisances and can grow on coralline, but coralline has chemical defenses to help slow this process.
-Most coralline species are themselves epiphytes, but are not considered nuisances.
+Most coralline species are themselves epiphytes, but are not considered nuisances in the hobby.

 Coralline spreads via asexual and sexual reproduction.
-Because of this, you can grow it by placing some on a rock next to another rock and then it may "spread" to that rock, you can cut it or scrape it and place it on a rock and have it grow onto that rock, or simply keeping it in your tank will allow it to spread through out the tank via spores it sends out that eventually settle in your tank.
-To speed up the process of colonization some people will rub a rock with a desirable coralline species onto bare rock, causing the coralline to scrape off onto the new rock leaving a mark.
-Coralline can grow on almost every hard surface found in the aquarium, it collects the nutrients it needs from the water column, and is therefore not limited to colonizing only calcified surfaces like rock like you may have heard.
+Because of this, you can grow it by placing some on a rock next to another rock and then it may "spread" to that rock, you can cut it or scrape it and place it on a rock and have it grow onto that rock, or simply keeping it in your tank will allow it to spread throughout the tank via spores it sends out that eventually settle in your tank.
+Coralline can grow on almost every hard surface found in the aquarium, it collects the nutrients it needs from the water column, and is therefore not limited to colonizing only calcified surfaces like rock.

 Coralline comes in many shades and colors, and one of the fastest growing encrusting coralline species likely to be encountered in aquaria are green in color and may make you think you have a type of nuisance algae growing on your rocks.
 You can distinguish green coralline algae from film algae by testing its hardness, coralline should not come off easily when toothbrushed.
 Fast growing green coralline algae usually takes up residence on bare rock, and is often later engulfed by epiphytic coralline algae that have "better coloring" like reds, pinks and purples.